-At the Company's February 2020 Investor Day, Freshpet presented its "Feed the Growth - 5 by 2025" strategic plan.
-The plan looked to add 5 million more households by 2025, for a total 8 million households.
-During 2020, the Company continued to see increased sales growth and household penetration despite capacity limits and less than planned advertising spend.
-As a result, the Company raised its 2025 household penetration target from 8 million to 11 million households.
-To support the strategic plan Freshpet is committed to invest in production capacity as well as upgrades to our systems and processes.
+In 2021, the Company raised its 2025 household penetration target from 8 million to 11 million households.
+To support the strategic plan, Freshpet is committed to invest in production capacity as well as upgrades to our systems and processes.
 The Company is continuously evaluating its ability to feed as many pets as possible and minimize its impact on the environment, and will continue to make investments that provide the necessary returns on its investments to deliver on "Pets, People, Planet."

 Manufacturing Site Manufacturing Capability Investments to be Made Kitchens 1.0 Kitchens 1.0 is an approximately 100,000 square-foot manufacturing facility in Bethlehem, PA.
 It has four manufacturing lines, each of which has the ability to produce our Freshpet Recipes seven days a week/24 hours a day.
-Freshpet Kitchens Bethlehem Kitchens 2.0 cost approximately \$116.0 million.
-Freshpet Kitchens South growth, the Company is also looking to add additional manufacturing lines.
+Freshpet Kitchens Bethlehem Kitchens 2.0 is an approximately 140,000 square-foot addition to our Bethlehem, PA campus.
+It has two manufacturing lines.
+Freshpet Kitchens 2.0 makes greater use of automation to improve quality, safety and reduce costs.
+In addition, Kitchens 2.0 delivers on our commitment to continue to minimize our manufacturing impact.
+Production of saleable product began in October 2020.
+Kitchens 2.0 cost approximately \$116.0 million.
+Freshpet Kitchens South During 2020, the Company officially opened a manufacturing facility called "Freshpet Kitchens South," which cooked its first meal in February 2020.
+In order to ensure we are able to deliver on projected growth, the Company is also looking to add additional manufacturing lines.
 The capacity build out is expected to occur in two phases.
 By the end of 2021, we expect the first phase of Freshpet Kitchens South to be completed.
 By the start of 2023, we expect the second phase to be completed, which will include a second building that will house additional manufacturing lines.
-To date, we have invested approximately \$31.3 million in Freshpet Kitchens South.
-From the second quarter of 2021 to 2023, we expect to make an additional investment of approximately \$165.0 million to complete phase 1 and phase 2.
-Freshpet Kitchens Ennis which sits on 74 acres in Ennis, Texas.
-We expect initial Projected spend on the project is \$530.0 million to \$600.0 million.
-We have invested approximately \$114.2 million in the project to date.
+To date, we have invested approximately \$70.6 million in Freshpet Kitchens South.
+Freshpet Kitchens Ennis During the end of 2019, the Company started its initial design and engineering phase of Freshpet Kitchens Ennis, which sits on 74 acres in Ennis, Texas.
+We expect initial production to begin by the second quarter of 2022.
+We have invested approximately \$167.4 million in the project to date.

 Additionally, the Company is upgrading its enterprise resource planning ("ERP") system.
-The project commenced in Q1 2020 and is expected to run through Q4 of 2021.
+The project commenced in Q1 2020 and is expected to run through Q1 of 2022.

-In order to fund the strategic capital investments as well as provide the Company with capital flexibility, in February 2021, the Company completed a public offering of its common stock, which provided net proceeds of \$332.2 million.
+In order to fund the strategic capital investments as well as provide the Company with capital flexibility, in February 2021, the Company completed a public offering of its common stock, which provided the Company with net proceeds of \$332.2 million.